 My first calorie counting mission began after reading a glossy magazine special on how to achieve the infamous body of a Victoria’s Secret model.
-As all glossy magazines do, they made the transformation look incredibly simple, complete with easy at home workouts and a restricted 1200 calories per day diet.
+As all glossy magazines do, they made the transformation look incredibly simple, complete with easy at home workouts and a restricted “X” amount of calories per day diet.
 At an impressionable age, that’s all it took for me to adopt this way and life and from that moment on, each and every day became consumed by calories.
-Whilst I always thought I was ‘healthy’, what eventuated was a whole host of health problems that can be attributed to my diet and lifestyle at that time.
+Whilst I always thought I was ‘healthy’, what eventuated was a whole host of health problems that can be attributed to my diet and lifestyle at that time (hello gut and hormone issues!).
 Having spent a long time repairing the damage I caused whilst struggling to flip my mindset on its head, in no way am I an advocate for calorie counting, and today I discuss why.

 #1.
 YOU END UP EATING MORE PROCESSED FOOD

 In order to fit as much “food” into my XXXX calorie day, I found myself eating a whole bunch of processed foods completely devoid of nutrition.
 This is where a lot of my problems started and where I see so many others go wrong.